kepstin/colourclock/README.md

 Finally, the L\* value can be calculated.
 This varies over the course of the hour; brightest on minute 0 and darkest on minute 30.
-The range of values used here 10 to 70.
+The range of values used here is 40 to 80.

-- L = 40 + cos(seconds\_since\_hour ÷ 3600 × 2 × π) × 30
+- L = 60 + cos(seconds\_since\_hour ÷ 3600 × 2 × π) × 20

 Now you have the L, a, and b values for the colour coordinates.
 You can convert these back to sRGB colour space for display by first converting the L\*a\*b\* to XYZ with the D65 illuminant, then converting the XYZ values to sRGB.
 See the colour library I'm using in [lib/colors.js](lib/colors.js) for details.

 Note that I'm also rendering text above the background.
-For simplicity's sake, and to keep it readable, the text is rendered in the same colour as the background, with the L value increased by 20.
+The text colour used is the same hue as the background, but the saturation is inverted (switch the sign in front of the cos when calculating radius), and the L value is increased by 20.